Maitry1811/Car-Price-Prediction/README.md

 # Car-Price-Prediction

 # Project OverView
--This project uses a Random Forest Regressor model to estimate car prices.
+- This project uses a Random Forest Regressor model to estimate car prices.
 It provides a simple and interactive user interface where users can enter car details and get instant predictions.

 # Features
--Predict car resale price in real-time
+- Predict car resale price in real-time
--User-friendly Streamlit interface
+- User-friendly Streamlit interface
--Handles categorical and numerical data
+- Handles categorical and numerical data
--Accurate predictions using ML model
+- Accurate predictions using ML model
--Fast and lightweight application
+- Fast and lightweight application

 # Tech Stack
--Python
+- Python
--Pandas & NumPy
+- Pandas & NumPy
--Scikit-learn
+- Scikit-learn
--Streamlit
+- Streamlit
--Pickle
+- Pickle

 # Dataset
 -The dataset contains the following features: